HWS News

 In addition to classroom conversations, students have worked together on projects that inform the HWS community on issues, candidates and races, along with encouraging the community to vote.
 Projects have included:

-• A brunch with athletes on policies and issues impacting women; and
+- A brunch with athletes on policies and issues impacting women;

-• A panel on the election with professors from the departments of Politics and Business Management and Entrepreneurship
+A panel on the election with professors from the departments of Politics, Religious Studies and Business Management and Entrepreneurship;

-Joey Tello-Galicia ’25, a history and anthropology double major, along with Kirsten Roman ’26 and Justin Rosa ’25, hosted a dinner to discuss Hispanic and Latino identity and how it impacts the election.
+Joey Tello-Galicia ’25, a history and anthropology double major, along with Kirsten Roman ’26 and Justin Rosa ’25, hosted the dinner discussing Hispanic and Latino identity and how it impacts the election.

 “The Latino vote is becoming a key demographic and voting bloc in the United States, as we are one of the fastest growing groups,” says Tello-Galicia.
 “Because of that, we thought it was important to have a conversation about issues that are specific and important to us as a community and how they affect us.”